Kings Bounty

 Game Controls

-Press B during your turn in combat to view the Game Control Menu of the following options:
+Press B during your turn in combat to view the Game Control Menu of

 The Combat Delay option controls the amount of time it takes to exchange turns during combat.
 Set the combat delay at zero to have the opposing army move in an instant.
 Set it at 9 to see opposing troops attack more slowly one by one.